 Mary Peabody, Women’s Agricultural Network

-Ben Waterman, Beginning Farmer and Land Access Program Coordinator
+Ben Waterman, Beginning Farmer, Land Access, and New Farms for New Americans Program Coordinator

 Ali Zipparo, Youth Agriculture Individual Development Account Coordinator